KristjanRetter/movie-app/README.md

 # MovieApp

-The MovieApp enables you to search movies by there name and get information about them.
+The MovieApp enables you to search movies by their name and get information about them.

 ## How to run